YaronMiro/chat-app/README.md

 </br>

 ### Running the project
-1. First set up your own `.env.` file, Use this command to generate it -> `cp env..env.docker-compose-example .env.docker-compose`
+1. First set up your own `.env.` file, Use this command to generate it -> `cp env.env.docker-compose-example .env.docker-compose`
     </br>

 2. Run All -> Run `npm run docker-run:dev`